What can I expect during my MRI appointment?

-However, certain people are unable to undergo this procedure.
+An MRI scanner utilizes an extremely powerful magnet that is ALWAYS on.
+There is no exposure to x-ray or other forms of potentially harmful radiation.
 It is important to let us know if you are pregnant or undergoing dialysis or if you have one of the following:

-- A cardiac pacemaker/defibrillator
+A cardiac pacemaker/defibrillator

-- A metal plate, pin or other metallic implant
+A metal plate, pin or other metallic implant

-- An artificial heart valve
+An artificial heart valve

-- An intrauterine device (IUD)
+An intrauterine device (IUD)

-- Renal insufficiency or kidney disease
+Renal insufficiency or kidney disease